anvbackman/Programvaruteknik-DT180G/Laboration_3/README.md

 ## Discussion

 ### Logger
-The logger was constructed as a lazy singleton which uses the SimpleFormatter class as specified in the assignment description.
+The logger was constructed as a lazy singleton which uses the SimpleFormatter as specified in the assignment description.
 The tests provided has all been passed which tells us that it is successful in logging the entries from the game and that the constructor is private.